nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

     is created, so the dynamic effect of this option may be constrained to new entries.

+Server_Addrs(comma-separated IP list, no default)
+    An optional list of server IP addresses that restrict which local network interface an incoming request must have arrived on in order to be granted access to this export.

+    When this parameter is set, Ganesha checks the destination address of each incoming RPC request (i.e. the IP address on the server side of the connection) against the list.
+If the destination address does not match any entry in the list, the request is denied with no access.
+    When this parameter is absent or empty, no server-address filtering is applied (all local interfaces are accepted).
+    Each entry may be a plain IPv4 or IPv6 address (e.g. ``192.0.2.1``,
+    ``2001:db8::1``).

 CLIENT (optional)
     See the ``CLIENT  {}`` block description.